Willie Smits

-Willie Smits (born February 22, 1957, in Weurt, Gelderland, the Netherlands) is a trained forester, a microbiologist, conservationist, animal rights activist, wilderness engineer and social entrepreneur.
+Willie Smits (born February 22, 1957, in Weurt, Gelderland, the Netherlands) is a trained forester, microbiologist, conservationist, animal welfare activist, wilderness engineer and social entrepreneur.
 He has lived in Indonesia since 1985 and is an Indonesian citizen.
 He is married to Adrienne C. Watson since March 2016.

-He founded the Borneo Orangutan Survival Foundation and has worked for the survival of this threatened species of ape, during which time his work has also broadened out into the related areas of sustainable farming, reforestation and remote monitoring of forests.
-He travels widely, raising awareness of the issues surrounding deforestation in Borneo and the plight of the orangutan, also showing how it has been possible on a relatively small scale to reverse the great damage that is being done to the orangutan and its environment.
+Smits founded the Borneo Orangutan Survival Foundation and has worked for the survival of this threatened species of ape, during which time his work has also broadened out into the related areas of sustainable farming, reforestation and remote monitoring of forests.
+He travels widely, raising awareness of the issues surrounding deforestation in Borneo and the plight of the orangutan.
 He became a senior advisor to the Ministry of Forests in Indonesia and has been knighted in the Netherlands.

+Early life

+Willie Smits was born in a small village in the Netherlands to a farm worker father and a dressmaker mother.
+His childhood was marked by hardship and poverty; he and his siblings often went hungry, and the family lived in a cramped two-by-two-meter space shared among five people.
+Smits also faced developmental challenges during his early years, including a struggle with autism until the age of five.
+Despite the difficulties of his upbringing, Smits developed a deep connection with animals from an early age.
+Growing up on a farm, he found comfort in their companionship and began observing wildlife as a child.
+By the age of six, he had taken up birdwatching, and at twelve he wrote his first article on barn owl behavior.
+He later established a small rescue center for injured owls and falcons, reflecting his early dedication to animal welfare.